dizzymouse0/coding-quiz/README.md

 https://dizzymouse0.github.io/coding-quiz/

 ## Project description:
-A timed Javascript quiz that locally stores scores and name
+A timed JavaScript quiz that locally stores scores and name

 ### Why?
-    This quiz was made to provide practice to the burgeoning Javascript coder to help improve their knowledge and track their progress.
+    This quiz was made to provide practice to the burgeoning JavaScript coder to help improve their knowledge and track their progress.

 ![Coding Quiz Site](assets/images/coding-quiz-homepage.png)